- To assure the rights and well-being of human subjects participating in research are protected

 - To educate researchers about how to improve study conduct

 - To provide resources to the Research Community

-OHSP's Division of Research Education & Training hosts a seminar series titled, "University of Rochester Human Research Protection Program (UR-HRPP) Educational Forum".
-Seminars are routinely held at least once a month during the academic year, though based on availability of presenters, the date may fluctuate occasionally.
-Sessions are open to all faculty and staff (content is not necessarily limited to 'clinical' research; seminars are often targeted at human subject research in general).
+OHSP's Division of Research Education & Training hosts a seminar series titled 'University of Rochester Human Research Protection Program (UR-HRPP) Educational Forum'.
+Seminars are routinely held 12-1pm on the second Thursday of each month during the academic year, though based on availability of presenters, the date may fluctuate occasionally.
+Sessions are open to all faculty, staff and students (content is not necessarily limited to 'clinical research' only; seminars are often targeted at human subject research in general).

-All seminars are announced via the OHSP email distribution list and Continuing Medical Education (CME) credit is typically available for those attending in-person.
+All seminars are announced via the OHSP email distribution list.
+Continuing Medical Education (CME) credit and Certificates of Attendance are typically available for those in attendance.

-Materials from previously held seminars, including copies of presentation slides and video recordings of each presentation (as applicable), are available for review in Blackboard (see directory of materials maintained in Blackboard posted below).
-To access materials, faculty, staff and students must self-enroll in the 'OHSP Seminar Materials' course in Blackboard (instructions posted below).
+Materials from previously held sessions, including copies of presentation slides and video recordings of each presentation (as applicable) are available in Blackboard (see the directory of materials posted below).
+To access materials, faculty, staff and students must self-enroll in the 'UR-HRPP Educational Materials' course in Blackboard (instructions are posted below).

 |Instructions for Accessing UR-HRPP Educational Materials in Blackboard|

 |Directory of UR-HRPP Educational Materials in Blackboard|